 3.8 Virtual Pictionary

-Get your artistic mode on with Virtual pictionary.
+Get your artistic mode on with Virtual Pictionary on Google Meet.
 The more you’re bad at drawing, the more fun it gets!
-Virtual pictionary can be played by sharing a whiteboard on your screen and drawing the object assigned to you.
+Pictionary on Google Meet can be played by sharing a whiteboard on your screen and drawing the object assigned to you.
 The team can be divided into groups accordingly with an online timer to keep score.
+Pictionary on Google Meet can be a lot of fun provided you pick the right words.

-You can use a random word generator to assign words to the players.
+You can use a random word generator to assign words to the players while playing pictionary on Google Meet.
 One player from a group draws the object, and the rest of the group members have to guess the object within the timeframe.
 You can also use the recording option to showcase the worst drawings after the session!

 3.9 Virtual Charades